tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 <p align="center"><strong>Basic Fractal with Circles</strong></p>
 </figcaption>

-It just was a basic PoC and I got some insights, for example: recall that understanding the *constant part of relativity* and recursion is a *key* for understanding relativity, and that, as the radius gets bigger the circle looks relatively "flat" but it's still a circle, so you can use your imagination or creativity which is another *key* and think that "you're getting closer to the surface of the sun", so many will believe that "the sun is flat" because that's what they see in their local, fragmented, or absolute perspective but as we understand relativity we know what's actually happening, and that these shapes are actually circles (relatively).
+It just was a basic PoC and I got some insights, for example: recalled that understanding the *constant part of relativity* and recursion is a *key* to understanding relativity, and that, as the radius gets bigger the circle looks relatively "flat" but it's still a circle, so you can use your imagination or creativity which is another *key* and think that "you're getting closer to the surface of the sun", so many will believe that "the sun is flat" because that's what they see in their local, fragmented, or absolute perspective but as we understand relativity we know what's happening, and that these shapes are circles (relatively).

 Notice how recursion contains *that constant part of relativity*: the recursive function is the **pattern** that **keeps constant** (one part), and the observer